PT PLN (Persero): Indonesia at COP30: Leading Tangible Progress Toward NZE 2060, PLN at the Forefront of the National Energy Transition

-The statement was delivered by Hashim Djojohadikusumo, Special Envoy of the President of the Republic of Indonesia, representing President Prabowo Subianto at the Leaders Summit during the 30th Conference of the Parties (COP30) in Belem, Brazil, on Thursday (6/11).
+The statement was delivered by Hashim Djojohadikusumo, Special Envoy of the President of the Republic of Indonesia, representing President Prabowo Subianto at the Leaders Summit during the 30th Conference of the Parties (COP30), United Nations Climate Change Conference, in Belem, Brazil, on Thursday (6/11).

 "Indonesia came to Belem with a clear message: we remain steadfast in our commitment to strengthening national climate action and are ready to work with other countries to advance initiatives that are inclusive, ambitious, and results-driven," said Hashim.

-In its Second Nationally Determined Contribution (SNDC), Indonesia aims to reduce emissions by 1.2 to 1.5 gigatons of CO equivalent (COe) by 2035.
+In its Second Nationally Determined Contribution (SNDC), Indonesia aims to reduce emissions by 1.2 to 1.5 gigatons of CO2 equivalent (CO2e) by 2035.
 This target will be supported by increasing the renewable energy mix to 23 percent by 2030 and advancing new technologies, including nuclear energy, within the framework of the green energy transition.

 "Recently, President Prabowo issued Presidential Regulation No. 109 on Waste-to-Energy and Presidential Regulation No. 110 on Carbon Economic Value.
 These two regulations lay a vital foundation for building a national decarbonization system and enhancing control over greenhouse gas emissions," Hashim added.